What Goes Into an Appraisal?

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+Note: While the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
 Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Joseph Mier & Associates will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+The bottom line is, an appraiser from Joseph Mier & Associates will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.